 I'm alive today only because my partner supports me.
 My works exist only because she's there.
 There is no other reason.
 George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off life support at any point anyway.

-As a man in his mid-fifties, finding work is, to put it mildly, problematic.
+As a man in his late fifties, finding work is, to put it mildly, problematic.
 Ageism is everywhere.
 Jobs I apply for never pan out.
 Another lesson has been learned: the world thinks you're worth something only until about age thirty-five (less, I think, if you're a woman).
 After that, you might as well dig a hole and jump in.

 So I write.
 And write.
 And write.
 Four to eight or more hours a day, just like it's my job.
 Because it is.
 It's also my career.
 It's also, most importantly, my calling.

 To this day I continue to transcribe Montaigne's Essays.
-I usually get around to them twice a year for a couple of months at a time.
-I transcribe one to three paragraphs a day.
+I usually get around to them once a week.
+I transcribe one to three paragraphs.
 I study how he structures sentences, how he moves from one idea to the next, how he makes a point.
 Most of all, I struggle to learn from his deep and abiding wisdom.
 I'm very glad I chose him to be my namesake.
 My adopted and natural fathers were both very small, nasty, vile men.
 I consider Montaigne my true father.
-It is why, in September last year, I legally changed my name to Montaigne.
+It is why, in September of 2019, I legally changed my name to Montaigne.

-I'm on page 877 of the Essays now.
-I'm transcribing his biting essay on medicine and doctors.
+I'm on page 895 of the Essays now.
 When I finally get to page 1287, I will probably purchase a new copy and do the same thing—for as long as my very finite life allows.